syncliteio/SyncLite/synclite-code-samples/synclite-db/README.md

 This starts the SyncLite DB server listening at the specified address.

-4. An application in your favourite programming language can establish a connection with the SyncLite DB server at the specified address and send requests in JSON format as below
+4. An application in your favourite programming language can establish a connection with the SyncLite DB server at the specified address and send requests in JSON format as below.
+Following request response workflow demonstrates usage of SyncLiteDB.

 - Connect and initialize a device